Delideer/english-for-designers/05-storytelling/index.md

 Discovering Norwegian Wood became this huge coming-of-age experience for me.
 I thought of how much I've changed since high school.
 I swear, I was 17 years old yesterday!
 Sometimes, you forget how quickly time passes by.

-Well, I figured that until December 2022, I hated books because of a past.
-When I wasn't sure about my actual interests.
-Because of a mere coincidence though, I got to learn a little more of who I am.
-Besides being an artist and a movie rat, I'm also kind of a bookworm.
-It makes me proud knowing I'm multidimensional!
-At the end of the day, anyone can enjoy reading.
-You just gotta grow up a little and then find *your* genre.
+Well, I figured that until December 2022, I kind of hated books because of my past.
+But that was when I wasn’t sure about my actual interests.
+And because of mere chance, though, I got to know myself a little more.
+Besides being an artist and a movie rat, I’m a bit of a bookworm now.
+It makes me proud knowing I’m eclectic!
+Simply put, anyone can enjoy reading.
+I didn’t, but I do now.
+You just gotta grow up a little and then find your genre.